-Lynda Carter, 68, Stuns As She Poses For New Photo With Her Lookalike Daughter
+Lynda Carter, 68, Stuns As She Poses For New Photo With Her Look-Alike Daughter

 “You don’t even age!” a fan wrote to the TV star and singer.

 Fans know that Lynda and Jessica are very close and had been planning a music tour together for this year before the coronavirus pandemic caused a change in plans.
-In March, Lynda a photo to Instagram as she announced that her tour with Jessica would be postponed due to concerns about the pandemic.
+In March, Lynda shared a photo to Instagram and announced that her tour with Jessica would be postponed.
 She also directed fans to Jessica’s new EP, No Rules.

-The lookalike mom and daughter previously showed off their singing talent during an appearance on the CBS chatfest The Talk in 2018.
+The look-alike mom and daughter previously showed off their singing talent during an appearance on the CBS chatfest The Talk in 2018.

 While she inherited her mom’s good looks and singing talent, Jessica also followed in her father’s footsteps with a career as an attorney, per Pocono Record.
 She decided to dabble in her gifted talents while still maintaining her law career.